-Repayment of Federal Stafford Loans are required 6 months after a student withdraws, drops below half time status, or graduates from school (ceases to be enrolled or maintain continued enrollment).
+Repayment of Federal Stafford Loans are required six months after a student withdraws, drops below half-time status, or graduates from school (ceases to be enrolled or to maintain continued enrollment).
 The usual loan repayment and amortization is for 10

 |Type of Student||Maximum Amount|

 |Dependent Undergraduate||$31,000 (no more than $23,000 of which may be subsidized)|